 Keep testing your blood

-Regular testing will help you to catch any highs, or lows, and keep your sugar levels under control.
-If your hands are cold, try warming them up on a warm mug or on a radiator with a towel or thick clothing over it, before doing your test.
+Regular testing will help you catch any highs or lows and keep your sugar levels under control.
+If your hands are cold, try warming them up on a warm mug or placing them near a radiator (with a towel or thick clothing over it) before testing.

 Keep your activity levels up

-Even just a little physical activity each day can help your glucose levels in a number of supporting ways.
+Even just a little physical activity each day can help your glucose levels in several important ways:

 • Increasing insulin sensitivity